Severe Thunderstorm Warning issued for Logan, Wallace, Wichita by NWS - News Break

 Severe Thunderstorm Warning issued for Logan, Wallace, Wichita by NWS

-Effective: 2021-07-09 22:56:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 22:39:00 CDT Expires: 2021-07-09 23:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Logan; Wallace; Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM MDT/1115 PM CDT/ FOR NORTHERN WICHITA...SOUTHEASTERN WALLACE AND SOUTHWESTERN LOGAN COUNTIES At 956 PM MDT/1056 PM CDT/, a severe thunderstorm was located 9 miles north of Leoti, moving southeast at 30 mph.
+Target Area: Logan; Wallace; Wichita The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northern Wichita County in west central Kansas Southeastern Wallace County in west central Kansas Southwestern Logan County in west central Kansas * Until 1015 PM MDT/1115 PM CDT/. * At 939 PM MDT/1039 PM CDT/, a severe thunderstorm was located 16 miles north of Leoti, moving southeast at 30 mph.
 HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Leoti.
+Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Leoti.
 HAIL...<.75IN WIND...70MPHalerts.weather.gov

 Comments / 0